Reporter Regrets Letting Amazon's Delivery People Into His House - Slashdot

 I have WAY fewer issues giving the access code to a box outside.

+... except it is orthogonal to "in-home delivery".
+Late packages are a problem regardless of whether the delivery is placed in the home or left on the porch.

-Hackneyed tendencious review (Score:2)
+Hackneyed tendencious review (Score:3)

 I'm writting this as someone who would NEVER install a service like this, but it's quite clear that Geoffrey, the author of the piece, had already decided what to think of the service previous to reviewing it - very bad practice.